Adventura33/TestCocktails/README.md

 7) Local Data Caching - 4 hours:
    - Implement simple caching for the list of cocktails.
    - Filter cached data when searching for cocktails.

+The project was completed on time as stated, there were minor differences.
+With the exception of the implementation of the dark and light themes, there were minor logical errors, the task was estimated at an hour but had to be spent about 3-4 hours.
+The Project is ready for test!